willayy/SNNPy/README.md

 # SNNPy
-This is a Python module with api's to a simple C implemented neural network.
+This is a Python module with api's to a simple C implemented FFN neural network.
 This repo contains the C source code in SNNpy/src and the Python module source code in SNNPy/snnpy.

 #### This project was developed and tested using: